Derived Hecke algebra and cohomology of arithmetic groups: Setup for patching

 It is feasible that this assumption could be avoided entirely but since it is very likely to be proven along with the other, more essential, local-global compatibility at Taylor-Wiles primes it seems harmless to assume it.

-\begin{lemma} Let notation be as above.
-For any prime $q$, the maps \eqref{juin} are isomorphisms when we localize away from the discriminant of \eqref{Disc_def}.
-In particular, if $q$ is part of a Taylor-Wiles datum of level $n$, and we assume the local-global compatibility just mentioned, then \eqref{juin} induces
+\begin{lemma} Let notation be as above, and assume the local-global compatibility just mentioned. { Suppose that the prime $q$ is such that $\rhobar(\mathrm{Frob}_q)$ is conjugate to a strongly regular element of $T^{\vee}(k)$.} Then the maps \eqref{juin} are isomorphisms when we localize at a maximal ideal of $\mathrm{H}_K$ induced by $\mathfrak{m}$.
+In particular, if $q$ is part of a Taylor-Wiles datum of level $n$, then \eqref{juin} induces

 \end{lemma}